 Section A focuses on media industries and audiences and requires learners to consider how and why media products are constructed across different media forms to reach and address a number of audiences.
 You will study: The Jungle Book (1967 and 2016), The Radio One Breakfast Show (2017) and the video game, Minecraft, as well as their social and participatory media.

 Section B – Long Form Television Drama

 Through the study of this topic, you will understand the significance of long form narratives on global television drama.
-Students will study Season 1 of Breaking Bad, as well as the non-English language drama The Killing, along with their accompanying websites and social media pages.
+Students will study an episode of US drama Stranger Things, as well as the non-English language drama The Killing, along with their accompanying websites and social media pages.

 Unit 3 – Making Media (Coursework – 30%)